QUESTIONS

 David, so the world has fallen since the days of the Protestant

 Reformation.
-Yet, just as ancient
+Yet, just as ancient Israel

-experience a restoration.
-But we should
+restoration.
+But we should not be

-not be surprised if there is first more spiritual declension.
+surprised if there is first more spiritual declension.

 10.What role did education serve to our Puritan ancestors?
 What function does education play in the lives of modern puritans, young and old?
 How important is education considered?